 Parting Shots (and another warning)

 Overall, I quite like the BSF III, I think it’s a great piece of engineering, and it absolutely does what it claims to do.
-I take issue with some of Franklin Armory’s marketing on what this thing is actually good for, but I think that’s more of case of wishful thinking on their part than it is actual malice or an attempt to deceive anyone.
+I take issue with some of Franklin Armory’s marketing on what this thing is actually good for, but I think that’s more of a case of wishful thinking on their part than it is actual malice or an attempt to deceive anyone.

 All in all, it’s a great little piece of kit, American made, and it’s fun as all get out.
 It’s also one of the best ways to turn money into noise at the range, and that alone makes it worth the cost of admission.

-I’m curious to see what you all think about this so be sure to drop me a line in the comments letting me know how you feel, and let me know what you think about the BSF III Binary trigger in general.
+I’m curious to see what you all think about this so be sure to drop me a line in the comments letting me know how you feel and let me know what you think about the BSF III Binary trigger in general.